SCRT-HQ/PSGSuite/README.md

 [Full CHANGELOG here](https://github.com/scrthq/PSGSuite/blob/master/CHANGELOG.md)

+#### 2.23.2

+* Fixed logic issue with Get-GSUsageReport for reports returning no entities where errors would be thrown.
+Resolved by guarding against acting on `$null` values in the loop.

 #### 2.23.1

 **This update changes the output of `Get-GSUsageReport` -- please review the output changes before updating if you have scripts that use that function!!**